Michel-Hamont/Python-study-projects/README.md

-# Python: here you will find the code I have written for the projects I made during my Python studies
+# Python: here you will find code I have written for some of the projects I made during my Python studies